FAQ - What's the difference between scholarly journal articles, magazines, and trade journals?

 A newspaper is a timely news generated publication, often daily or weekly, and not necessarily unbiased.
 Examples include the Wall Street Journal and the New York Times.

-Databases useful for journal and magazine articles; industry reports
+Database Links or for journal and trade magazine articles as well as industry reports